Rožaje: Demographics

+Ethnic groups

+In the 2023 census, 84.66% declared themselves as Bosniaks.
+Rožaje is considered to be the centre for the Bosniak community of Montenegro.
+Bosniaks form the majority in both the town and the municipality itself.

-Ethnic Albanians, not to mention the present-day descendants of the above-mentioned clans that have settled in the municipality, have been present within the city, as well as the outskirts, especially villages that are close to the border of Kosovo (such as Dacići, Balotići, Plumci, Bać, Besnik, etc).
+Ethnic Albanians, have been present within the city, as well as the outskirts, especially villages that are close to the border of Kosovo (such as Dacići, Balotići, Plumci, Bać, Besnik, etc).
 They enjoy and support mutual relations with the Bosniaks and other ethnicities within the city and have also become an integral part of Rožaje's society.
-The current population of Albanians living in Rožaje rounds up to 1,200, forming 5% of the total population in 2011.
+The current population of Albanians living in Rožaje Municipality is 1,176, forming 5.07% of the total population in 2023.
+The Albanians of this region speak in the Gheg dialect of the Albanian language and are majority Muslims.

-Albeit very small, the Serbs have also lived in Rožaje for some time.
+Albeit very small in terms of population size, the Serbs (2.56%) have also lived in Rožaje for some time, and usually have amicable relations with the other ethnic communities in the city.
 Bijela Crkva is one of the only Serb-majority villages within the municipality.